jonathanbutler7/squares/README.md

 1. Hash table
 2. 1D Array
-3. Document selector API (and 2D array/matrix)
+3. 2D array/matrix (and document selector API)

 The hash table and 1d array solutions focus on the React paradigm for state management, namely the `useState` hook.